STOP-ee

 .The Origin of the Cycling Term 'Stoppie'

-The cycling term “Stoppie” is a maneuver in which a cyclist lifts the back wheel off the ground and balances on the front wheel.
-It was first used in the late 1980s in the United States, when it was popularized by BMX riders.
+The cycling term “Stoppie” is a manoeuvre in which a cyclist lifts the back wheel off the ground and balances on the front wheel.
+It was first used in the late 1980s in the United States, when it was popularised by BMX riders.
 The term “Stoppie” is thought to have originated from the phrase “stopping the front wheel”.

 Stoppies can be dangerous, and should only be attempted by experienced cyclists.
 It requires balance and skill, and can cause serious injury if done improperly.